markuscraig/bodyfat/README.md

-# bodyfat
-Golang Body Fat Calculator
+## Golang Body Fat Calculator

+Implements the following body-fat calculators as a Golang package...

+1. 'Durnin and Womersly' method
+2. _tbd_

+## Examples

+See the 'cmd' directory for simple examples.